DonaRashmitha-dev/log-intelligence-platform-/README.md

-# LOG.INTEL — Real-Time Log Intelligence Platform
+# LOG.INTEL Real Time Log Intelligence Platform

-> Ingest system logs → detect anomalies statistically → query everything in plain English via RAG-powered AI agent.
+> Ingest system logs → detect anomalies statistically → query everything in plain English via RAG powered AI agent.

 ---

 ## What This Is

-A production-grade observability platform built from scratch.
-It continuously ingests fault-injection logs, runs EWMA-based anomaly detection, embeds log data into a vector database, and exposes a natural language query interface powered by a local LLM with retrieval-augmented generation.
+A production grade observability platform built from scratch.
+It continuously ingests fault injection logs, runs EWMA based anomaly detection, embeds log data into a vector database, and exposes a natural language query interface powered by a local LLM with retrieval augmented generation.

 No cloud dependency.
 No managed services.
-Fully self-hosted.
+Fully self hosted.

 ---